 How to Get Your Child on TV and Movies

-Want to get your child on TV shows and movies?
-Central Casting casts minors from 15 days old to 17 years old to work in movies, TV shows, commercials, and many other productions.
-Here’s everything you need to know about registering your child and getting on set.
+Want to get your child on TV shows and in movies?
+Central Casting casts babies from 15 days old to teenagers 17 years old to work in movies, TV shows, commercials, and many other productions.
+Here's everything you need to know about onboarding your child and getting on set.

-What kind of roles for kids does Central Casting cast?
+What type of minor roles does Central Casting book?

-We cast children to be Background Actors and photo doubles.
-A Background Actor (also called extra, background talent, and atmosphere) is someone who performs in a show in a nonspeaking role, usually in the background.
-They’re students at a school, friends at a birthday party, and players on a soccer team.
+We cast minors as Background Actors and doubles.
+A Background Actor is someone who performs in a show in a nonspeaking role, usually in the background of scenes.
+They're students in Wizards Beyond Waverly Place, birthday party guests in Will Trent, and park goers in FBI.

-A photo double is a person who appears on screen when an actor’s face does not need to be shown.
-There are strict rules for how long children can work, so many productions will use a photo double to take a principal child actor’s place when he or she does not need to be on camera.
+A double is a person who appears on screen when an actor's face does not need to be shown.
+There are strict rules for how long children can work, so many productions will use a double to take a principal child actor's place when their face does not need to be on camera.
 This allows the crew to keep filming while the principal actor is fulfilling their school or other requirements.

 How can my child become a Background Actor?